12-7-2025

 If you have items related to the MP38, MP40, or MP41 for sale or trade, please get in touch.

 I make an effort to properly credit all images and documents.
 If you believe I’ve used material without permission, please let me know, and I’ll address it.
-Finally, if you have additional information about the MP38, MP40, or MP41, I’d love to hear from you: info@mp40.nl
+Finally, if you have additional information about the MP38, MP40, or MP41, I’d really appreciate your feedback: info@mp40.nl

 Copyright © All Rights Reserved